JiyanBlack/Algorithms-Princeton-University/Week1.md

 ## Conclusion
 * with quick-union with path compression algorithm, we can solve problem with in N + lg*N time.
 * lg*N is almost always very small.(result is the iterative times that lgN becomes one)

+# Application - Monte Carlo simulation of percolation
+* Percolation: a path connect the top of sites to the bottom.
+* A site is enableb at probability p.
+* To check the system is percolate or not, create virtual top/bottom nodes, and check those two nodes.
+* To calculate precise result, simulations are running many times, so the algorithm is very important.